Erisred/Blog/_posts/2021/2021-06-10-Convert-RGBA-to-RGB.md

 - af = foreground alpha factor (0.00 through 1.00 - what you want to apply to the color)
 - cb = background color (usually white, or 255)
 - ab = background alpha factor (usually 1.0)
-- Can sometimes be simplified to cr = cf + cb x (1 - af) - haven't worked the math on 	why.

 ## Explanation
 Take the rgba value of your color to convert.